voodoo12345/credits-docs/source/blockchain_details.rst

     }

 In the example above there is a ``works.credits.balances`` model and a ``works.credits.loans`` model.
-Each model has to have an FQDN key, and may have entries inside it.
+Each model has to have an FQDN key and may have entries inside it.
 You can define as many models as you need inside the global state.

-Inside the model you can have an arbitrary number of key value pairs.
+Inside the model you can have an arbitrary number of key-value pairs.
-Usually Core addresses are used as the keys in a model but this doesn't always need to be the case, as the keys nature depends on application's business logic.
+Usually, Core addresses are used as the keys in a model but this doesn't always need to be the case, as the keys nature depends on application's business logic.
 The model is ordered by insertion order and the whole global state is hashed to provide a state hash.